microsoft/dstoolkit-km-solution-accelerator/deployment/README.md

 ```

-A default parameter variable $params will also be available
+A default variable $params will also be available

 ```ps
 PS> $params